nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 ![](../images/Kinesis-Error-Processing.png)

 To examine records that were unable to be processed at any step you need to go look at the dead letter queue `{{stackname}}-kinesisFailure`.
 Check the [Simple Queue Service (SQS) console](https://console.aws.amazon.com/sqs/home).
-Select your queue, and under the `Queue Actions` tab, you can choose `View/Delete Messages`. `Start polling` for messages and you will see records that failed to process through the kinesis consumer.
+Select your queue, and under the `Queue Actions` tab, you can choose `View/Delete Messages`. `Start polling` for messages and you will see records that failed to process through the `kinesisConsumer`.

-Note that these are only records that didn't get their workflows started successfully.
-Remember these are failures that occur when processing records from kineis, workflow failures are handled differently.
+Note, these are only records that occurred when processing records from Kinesis streams.
+Workflow failures are handled differently.